-Key Questions Response Response Made By presence of the dumpsite but currently, it has been observed that villagers have seemingly adapted to the present situation they are in.
-Water pollution: During wet season, the leachate from dumpsite flowed into surrounding small canals, rice fields and farmlands.
+Key Questions Response Response Made By presence of the dumpsite but currently, it has been observed that villagers have seemingly adapted to the present situation they are in. • Water pollution: During wet season, the leachate from dumpsite flowed into surrounding small canals, rice fields and farmlands.
 People who have lands around there cannot do farming activities.
 Fish was also extinguished.
-Furthermore, the water in small canals cannot be used for animals because it has been leachate polluted.
-Air pollution: Frequently, in the dry season, the waste was burned in the dumpsite.
-The smoke emitted from waste burning seriously polluted the surrounding environment and affected health of people living around the dumpsite.
-Waste management capacity at dumpsite: The dumpsite covers approximately 17 ha of land in which 8 ha belong to CINTRI and 9 ha belong to GAEA.
+Furthermore, the water in small canals cannot be used for animals because it has been leachate polluted. • Air pollution: Frequently, in the dry season, the waste was burned in the dumpsite.
+The smoke emitted from waste burning seriously polluted the surrounding environment and affected health of people living around the dumpsite. • Waste management capacity at dumpsite: The dumpsite covers approximately 17 ha of land in which 8 ha belong to CINTRI and 9 ha belong to GAEA.
 As observed, the actual situation of waste management of both companies still remains poor, especially that the wastes are scattered around the area.
-Does the commune have specific programs targeted to waste pickers, including programs specific to child waste pickers, education, and community integration?
-We do not have specific programs targeted to waste pickers, including children waste pickers, education, and community integration.
+Does the commune have specific programs targeted to waste pickers, specific programs targeted to waste pickers, including programs specific to child waste pickers, education, and community integration?
+We do not have specific programs targeted to waste pickers, education, and community integration.
 Generally, the relevant local authorities do not allow the children who are studying to pick waste in the dumpsite because we worry about the effect to their study.
 But currently, because of COVID 19 outbreak, all schools in province have been closed for a while.
 Now we see there are some children going to the dumpsite to pick waste for additional income.
-Even local authorities have no specific programs targeting waste pickers, but they are enhancing the living condition of waste pickers, but they are enhancing the living condition of waste pickers through cooperation with LEAP project.
+Even local authorities have no specific programs targeting waste pickers, but they are enhancing the living condition of waste pickers through cooperation with LEAP project.
 The Livelihood Enhancement and Association of the Poor - LEAP Project is working with the purpose to improve access of the poor and vulnerable households in communities to financial service, opportunities for generating income.
 More than 70% of households of waste pickers are the targeted group of the project.
 Mr. Soy Seiha, Trapeang Thom Commune Chief Does the village/commune have plans on or related to SWM?
 Is it included in the VDC plan/Commune Investment Plan?
 Could the study team be provided with a copy of said documents?
 The dumpsite at Trapeang Thom commune is being operated by two private companies, GAEA and CINTRI within 8 ha and 9 ha of land, respectively, with direct technical management aspect from relevant provincial departments and provincial hall; thus, commune level has no role or responsibility in managing this dumpsite.
 It means that it is not within the capacity of the commune.
 Regarding SWM plan, the commune did not integrate into commune investment plan (CIP).
 Mr. Soy Seiha, Trapeang Thom Commune Chief Does the village/commune have plans for groups that depend on the dumpsite for their livelihood?
 Is it included in the VDC plan/Commune Investment Plan?
 Commune has no plan to integrate in to CIPs for group that depends on the dumpsite for their livelihood, but commune is enhancing the living condition of waste pickers through cooperation with LEAP project and other local NGOs.
 Mr. Soy Seiha, Trapeang Thom Commune Chief What are your views/opinions regarding the proposed project and the possible landfill site alternatives?
-On the Existing Dumpsite The dumpsite area is located in Anlong Pir village, since it has been going on for more than ten (10) years.
-It cannot be acceptable due to the dumpsite condition which has not been properly implemented by private companies and does not comply with the terms of the contract between the companies and All Participants
+All Participants